coreybrooks/friend-finder/README.md

 # Friend Finder

 ## Overview
 Friend Finder is similar to a dating app.
-This is a full-stack Rest-like API website which sets the HTML and API routes for posting and requesting data through Express and Node.JS.
+This is a full stack RESTful API application which sets the HTML and API routes for posting and requesting data through Express and Node.JS.

 ## Functionality
 The application prompts the user to enter their name and link to their photo.
 It then asks the user to answer 10 survey questions using a scale from 1 to 5.